8r14z/coding-interview-prep/README.md

 Best-tip: Find topological sort and interate from there.
 Topological sort is the dependency graph, so one should be completed before another
 ```

-Useful problems for input as strings or sequences
+Subproblems for input as strings or sequences
 - suffixes x[i:] -> topological order right to left (decreasing i)
 - prefixes x[:i] -> topological order left to right (increasing i)
 - substrings x[i:j] i <= j -> increasing substring size (small -> large substrings)